From a notepad to Katana: how The Byron Co-op upgraded their mindful food business

 Despite it being early days with the platform, they’re happy with the results so far

-In the words of James Bennett, the co-founder of one of their members, Mindful Foods, “The Byron Co-Op is a collective of conscious brands from the Health & Wellness Capital of Australia.”
+In the words of James Bennett, the co-founder of one of their subsidiary companies, Mindful Foods, “The Byron Co-op is a collective of conscious brands from the Health & Wellness Capital of Australia.”

-As the name suggests, they manufacture food products with a focus on health, nourishment, and mindful eating, and are one of the 24 member companies who form of the Byron Co-Op, based in Byron Bay, the health and wellness capital of Australia.
+As the name suggests, Mindful Foods manufacture food products with a focus on health, nourishment, and mindful eating.
+They are one of the 24 member companies who form The Byron Co-op, based in Byron Bay,the health and wellness capital of Australia.

 The challenge they faced

 We manufacture mindful foods.
 It’s quite complex manufacturing, by which I mean there are multiple tiers.
 The manufacturing can take many transformations.
 Katana handles that quite well.”

 Mindful Foods use complex manufacturing processes to create their products, with multiple tiers that are frequently changing and evolving.
 As part of The Byron Co-op, James also runs a distribution business which buys and sells products to whole food stores and other businesses.